pedro-lisboa/pedro-lisboa/README.md

 ### English

-- 🔭 I’m currently working at Clearsale.
+- 🔭 I’m currently working at Neon Pagamentos SA.
 - 🌱 I’m currently improving my skills in .Net Core, DevOps.
 - 👯 I’m looking to collaborate on the Dev Community.
 - :question: Any questions feel free to get in touch.